 Friendship and relationships enrich our lives

-People with autism, disability or brain injury face the same issues as other people when it comes to relationships.
+People on the autism spectrum, with disability or brain injury face the same issues as other people when it comes to relationships.
 Friendship is important.
 And the desire to love and be loved, whether as a friend or an intimate companion, is a drive that defines a person in a way that no disability ever can.
 These needs are impossible to ignore.
 Once this fact is acknowledged and accepted, the task of gaining the skills and rules that help us to form relationships and to make them a positive force in our lives may begin.

 Although, these days, some information about relationships is covered in personal development subjects at school, the principal source of knowledge for most people and the major influence on their behaviour will come from the significant others in their lives (parents, family, carers and peers) and the media.